 The medicine man is well paid for his services.
 Some who are healed pay a large sum in cash plus as many as five sheep, and blankets.
 The ill one, along with help from relatives, must also provide food for the visitors and the family.
 Before money was available, medicine men used to be paid with livestock, turquoise, and rugs.

-Window Rock, AZ - The Annual Navajo Nation Fair, boasts the largest American Indian fair in the United Sates.
+Every first week of September is The Annual Navajo Nation Fair, boasting as the largest American Indian fair in the United States – in the Navajo Nation Capital in Window Rock, Arizona.
 Rodeos are always a favorite in Navajo country.
 The Dean C. Jackson Arena will be filled with spectators all dressed in their best boots and jeans while cowboys and cowgirls compete in the All-Indian Rodeo, Senior & Youth Rodeos, and Wild Horse Races.

-Other favorites at the fair are the many exhibits, including arts & crafts, horticulture, and the business and tribal departments tradeshow.
+Other favorites at the fair are the many exhibits, including arts & crafts with vendor booths in the Gorman Hall.
+Horticulture, business and tribal departments tradeshow in Nakai Hall.

 If you would like to book a hotel for your stay while visiting the Navajo Nation Fair, we have a couple of hotels within the Window Rock, Arizona area: